AlexCharlton/gl-math/README.md

 Translate `MATRIX` by `VECTOR`.

-    void hpmXRotation(float rotation, float *mat);
-Create the rotation matrix of `rotation` radians around the X-axis in the given matrix.

     [procedure] (x-rotation ANGLE [RESULT])
 Return the rotation matrix given by a rotation of `ANGLE` radians around the x-axis.
 If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.